angular/angular/aio/content/guide/angular-compiler-options.md

 {@a tsconfig-extends}
 ## Configuration inheritance with extends

-Like the TypeScript compiler, The Angular AOT compiler also supports `extends` in the `angularCompilerOptions` section of the TypeScript configuration file.
+Like the TypeScript compiler, the Angular AOT compiler also supports `extends` in the `angularCompilerOptions` section of the TypeScript configuration file.
 The `extends` property is at the top level, parallel to `compilerOptions` and `angularCompilerOptions`.

 A TypeScript configuration can inherit settings from another file using the `extends` property.